-

 Community Autism Support Service (CASS): Autism support for children, young people and adults across Coventry and Warwickshire

-If you live in Coventry or Warwickshire and diagnosed autistic, or are awaiting a diagnosis, we may be able to help you, your parents or your carer.
+If you live in Coventry or Warwickshire and diagnosed autistic, or are awaiting a diagnosis, CASS may be able to help you, your parents or your carer.

 You can start by calling the Navigation Team and ask about available support.
-Our team is made up of autistic individuals and those with lived experience, including parents or carers of autistic individuals.
+The CASS team is made up of autistic individuals and those with lived experience, including parents or carers of autistic individuals.

 Assessment with Us